-Sincere thanks to the following colleagues for their valued contribution to Engage in a variety of ways, through the sharing of resources, inspiration, guiding feedback and proof reading: Dr Sue Southwood, Professor Jo-Anne Vorster, Dr Dina Belluigi, Ms Natalie Donaldson and Professor Lynn Quinn.
-Particular appreciation to Ms Cathera Cockcroft for her co-authorship of Chapter 4: Engaging with Diversity in Tutorial Spaces.
+Sincere thanks to the following colleagues for their valued contribution to this first edition of Engage in a variety of ways, through the sharing of resources, inspiration, guiding feedback and proof reading: Dr Sue Southwood, Professor Jo-Anne Vorster, Dr Dina Belluigi, Ms Natalie Donaldson and Professor Lynn Quinn.
+Particular appreciation to Ms Cathera van der Poel for her co-authorship of Chapter 4: Engaging with Diversity in Tutorial Spaces.